-After clawing back in Fiscal 2022, CRISIL Research forecasts India's GDP to grow at 6.0-7.0% per annum between Fiscals 2023 and 2025.
+After clawing back in Fiscal 2022, CRISIL MI&A forecasts India's real GDP to grow at 6.5-7.0% per annum between Fiscals 2023 and 2025.
 This growth is expected to be supported by the following factors:

-- Focus on investments rather than consumption thereby enhancing the productive capacity of the Indian economy; - The PLI scheme, which aims to incentivize local manufacturing by giving volume-linked incentives to manufacturers in specified sectors - Raft of reform measures by the Indian government along with a more expansionary stance of monetary policy leading to a steady pick-up in consumption demand; and - Policies aimed towards greater formalization of the economy, which are expected to accelerate the per capita income growth
+- Focus on investments rather than consumption thereby enhancing the productive capacity of the Indian economy. - The production-linked incentive ("PLI") scheme, which aims to incentivize local manufacturing by giving volume-linked incentives to manufacturers in specified sectors. - Policies aimed towards greater formalization of the economy, which are expected to accelerate the per capita income growth.